12+ Eye-Catching Flowers Beginning with S With Pictures

 Sweet William

 Sweet William produces clusters of tiny, fragrant blooms that range in colors from red to pink to white.
-These biennials add fragrance to your garden, attracting pollinators and enhancing both beauty and ecological value.
-It is a multipurpose plant that prefers well-drained soil and full sun to light shade.
+These biennials add fragrance to your garden, attracting pollinators and enhancing both beauty and ecological value.ย

 Feature | Detail |